Biodiversity-Meets-Data/SDMExample/README.md

 Note: to be able to view the interactive maps included in the document, you need to download the .html version: https://github.com/Biodiversity-Meets-Data/SDMExample/blob/master/sdm_example.html

 If you want to run the underlying R-code, you first need to download the raster datasets from this Google Drive folder: https://drive.google.com/drive/folders/131QkUHUtqbvOnRTdKnlD6OQ7bPnnC818?usp=sharing

+A Google Colab-based notebook of the example can be found here: https://colab.research.google.com/drive/1yM8qpk7HHe6JSIZeliVO83njR4njbdca?usp=sharing